-CONCLUSION: Unproven.
+CONCLUSION: UNSUBSTANTIATED.
 The information published by Barclays Wealth & Investments contains proprietary data and cannot be checked.
 There is also a lack of official data on wealth in Northern Ireland.

 Two articles were published recently, claiming that there are 12,500 millionaires in Northern Ireland.

 A recent post (10/03/2018) by Seán BRENNAN on Slugger O’Toole argued the following:

 “The new Executive exercised their political power through the models and principles of a neoliberal market economy between 2010-2015.
 As a result, the number of millionaires in Northern Ireland increased by 40%, to 12,500.”

 Similarly, The Belfast Telegraph also reported on 5 September 2017:

 “According to the findings there are now 12,500 millionaires living here — a rise of 8.7% in the last 12 months.
 This brings the regional share of millionaires to 2% of the UK as a whole.”

 Who is a millionaire?

 It is important to note that in this context that “millionaire” refers to an individual that holds wealth (including pension savings, investments, belongings, and property values less any outstanding mortgage) that amounts to more than £1 million.
 However, in considering this claim, it is clear that there is an overlap in the analysis between wealth and income.